forio/forio-cli/readme.md

     Options:
-       -c, --config_file   Path to config file  [/Users/narenranjit/FPrjs/scripts/lib/runnable/../../config.json] -i, --ignore        Regex with pattern of files to ignore for sync
+       -c, --config_file   Path to config file  [/Users/narenranjit/FPrjs/scripts/lib/runnable/../../config.json] -i, --ignore        Regex with pattern of files to ignore for sync -d, --domain        domain simulate is hosted on  [forio.com]

     Watch dir for changes and upload to simulation